zeek/zeek-osquery/README.md

-# Branch Info #
+# Project Info #
-This is a development branch of `bro-osquery`that aims for creating additional report capabilities of the `osquery` host sensor.
-Using the network security monitor `Bro` and its communication library `broker`, we make `osquery` to receive SQL subscription from `Bro` and to return events occuring on the monitored host matching the SQL query.
+This extension adds a Bro interface to the host monitor [osquery](https://osquery.io), enabling the network monitor [Bro](https://www.bro.org) to subscribe to changes from hosts as a continous stream of events.
+The extension is controlled from Bro scripts, which sends SQL-style queries to the hosts and then begins listening for any updates coming back.
+Host events are handled by Bro scripts the same way as network events.

 ## Architecture ##
-We design this solution according to some requirements:
+We designed this architecture according to some requirements:

 * We want these report capabilities with few osquery changes as possible.
 Also, users should be able to use bro-osquery without having to re-compile osquery or bro-osquery on their own.

-Therefore, this branch is development bro-osquery with characteristics as follows:
+Therefore, bro-osquery is developed with characteristics as follows:

 1. **Writing bro-osquery mainly as extension**
     * Having our solution implemented as an osquery extension, we can distribute this binary to any user that wants to extend an existing osquery installation.